ember-cli/rfcs/active/0000-addon-options.md

 Prompts are defined at the blueprint level, so you can create a prompt that runs during `ember install my-addon` or during the explicit `ember g my-blueprint`.

-Prompts are defined using `ui.prompt`, which pulls data from the blueprint's `availableOptions` if it has `argName` defined or there are options available.
-For example:
+Prompts are defined using an additional object defined on the objects in the `availableOptions` array. here are default values that map to the parent object's values, but everything can be overwritten to explicitly set or override the options defined by default.

 ```js
 availableOptions: [{